orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * What it means for CUDA users is that if you want your AI girlfriend (LLM) to have hardware accelerated speech recognition stick to GCC 12 and CUDA 11.8.
 * Clang 18 is recommended as fallback.
 * Vendored Clang 21 is only supported on Chromium.
-* rust-bin 9999 is recommended for SSP, sanitizers, and as default.
+* rust-bin 9999 is recommended for SSP, sanitizers, and as default to be used in security-critical packages.
-* rust-bin 1.74.0 and rust-bin 1.86.0 is recommended as fallbacks.
+* rust-bin 1.74.0 and rust-bin 1.86.0 is recommended as fallbacks for non security-critical packages.
 * Due to the lack of GPU hardware access, the requirements are the exact major.minor version requirements for this overlay and ML/LLM libraries for reproducibility.

 | Platform                        | Level of support                      | Distro correspondence              |